 We have a couple hours drive in the morning to get to West Co.
 Cork.
 Depending on the tides we may go first to Baltimore or else directly to Skibbereen Rowing Club.
 It is a modest building for the fabulous success that it can claim.
 Our coastal rowing quads will be waiting for us here.
 We will launch and row down River Ilen to the sea.
 Timing the tides just right means that we can take a lovely little branch of the river, only passable at high tide.
 We will row the boats to Baltimore.
 One guidebook describes Baltimore as a “crusty old seadog”, meant in an endearing way.
 It is a small village but authentically maritime, both with its fishing traditions and modern day yachting.
 We will wrap up the day with a walk to the Baltimore Beacon, also known as Lot’s Wife, guarding the headland.

-Today is our opportunity to enjoy the local waters of Baltimore.
+Today is our opportunity to enjoy the local waters of Baltimore on this Ireland rowing tour.
 We will explore the Carbery Islands, rowing around Sherkin, Heir and the Sceams.
 We will be able to land on various beaches, with our non-rowing friends joining us by ferry for a picnic lunch.
 Once the boats are back and washed, it is a short stroll from the harbour up to Bushe’s Bar.
 It is packed to the hilt with seafaring paraphernalia.
 There are amazing photos and terrific maps including one that lights up the lighthouse that flash at the same pace as the real ones do – or so we are told.

 We will pass the Baltimore Beacon and head out onto the big, open Atlantic Ocean!
 Accompanied by our safety boat and with the quads coxed by experienced coastal rowers, this is a wonderful time to experience the epitome of coastal rowing.
 It could be absolutely calm, or we may be rowing through waves and swells.
 How about a little surfing with the coastal boats?
 Depending on tides we will pass between the shore and a line of islands, or we will go all the way around them.
 Look carefully, and you might see the entrance to Loch Hyne, a limnological wonder which despite its tiny size used to boast a marine research station.
 Our likely destination is Trigunda Beach, where we will have a picnic lunch before heading home to Baltimore.

 We have one more day of rowing, with many options to choose from.
 Which of our first rows did we like the most?
 We will do more of the same.
 There are many more islands to explore and of course lots of coastline calling us.
 We could choose to make a short row leaving us time for some walking and touring along the beautiful coastline of West Cork.
 Rolling hills stretch west from Skibbereen.
 Tiny roads network to small villages with names like of Ballydehob, Crookhaven and Goleen and beaches like Barleycove.
 One destination could be Mizen Head, the most southwesterly point in Ireland.
 Spectacular cliffs plunge to the ocean, and the very tip has now been separated by a chasm, spanned by a bridge.
 Seabirds whirl and call above the dashing waves.
-What a dramatic way to end our trip to this beautiful part of Ireland.
+What a dramatic way to end our Ireland rowing tour.
 A fond farewell dinner tonight in a restaurant by the sea.

 After a final Irish breakfast, we will transport the group to Cork airport.
 From there it is also easy to get to the train station or other destinations.
 We hope that you enjoyed this taste of Irish coastal rowing!